usnistgov/ndn-dpdk/docs/fileserver.md

    The file server will connect to the memif face previously created on the forwarder, and be ready to process Interests.

    You must prepare a JSON document that contains traffic generator activation parameters, which must conform to the JSON schema `fileserver.schema.json` (installed in `/usr/local/share/ndn-dpdk` and [available online](https://ndn-dpdk.ndn.today/schema/fileserver.schema.json)).
-   You can use the `ndndpdk-ctrl activate-fileserver` command, or programmatically activate the traffic generator via GraphQL `activate` mutation with `fileserver` input.
+   You can use the `ndndpdk-ctrl activate-fileserver` command, or programmatically activate the file server via GraphQL `activate` mutation with `fileserver` input.

 ### Authoring Parameters in TypeScript